basho/basho_docs/source/languages/en/riak/dev/advanced/client-security.md

 ).
 ```

 ## Certificate-based Security

+The examples below will assume that you have already done the following:

-Let's say that (a) your server-side SSL certificates have already been created and signed and that your Riak servers have been configured to recognize those certificates, (b) you have copies of those certificates in an `/ssl` directory that is accessible to your Riak client, and (c) your client's username is `riakuser` and the password is `rosebud`.
+1. Your server-side SSL certificates have been created and signed and your Riak servers have been configured to recognize a cert (`cert.pem`) and a signing authority (`cacertfile.pem`)
+2. Your client has access to a `/ssl` directory that houses a CA file to validate the server cert (`ca.crt`), an SSL key file (`key.pem`), and the server cert and signing authority in #1 above
+3. The required username and password for your client are `riakuser` and `rosebud`, respectively

-This tutorial will not cover the basics of generating certificates, and will assume that your signing authority and cert correspond to the files specified in your `riak.conf` [[configuration file|Configuration Files]] under `ssl.cacertfile` and `ssl.certfile`, respectively.
-For this example, we'll use the default names for those files: `cacertfile.pem` and `cert.pem`.
+This tutorial will not cover the basics of generating certificates, and
+will assume that your signing authority and cert correspond to the files

-You will need to point your client to those certificates upon instantiation.
-Let's say that you're instantiating a client for a one-node cluster, using the host `127.0.0.1` and port `8087`.
+specified in your `riak.conf` [[configuration file|Configuration Files]]
+under `ssl.cacertfile` and `ssl.certfile`, respectively.
+For this
+example, we'll use the default names for those files: `cacertfile.pem`
+and `cert.pem`.

 <div class="note">
 <div class="title">Note on certificates and the HTTP interface</div>
-In general, we do not recommend using Riak's HTTP interface in conjunction with SSL certificates.
+In general, we advise against using Riak's HTTP interface in
+conjunction with SSL certificates.
 </div>

-#### Ruby
+### Ruby

+In the Ruby client, SSL certificate information is passed to a `client`
+object in the same `authentication` hash used to specify username and
+password.
+The following example specifies the CA, key, and client and
+server certificates on the basis of their respective filenames (using
+the filenames listed above, i.e. `ca.crt`, etc.):

 ```ruby
 client = Riak::Client.new(